 I water all the plants that are just suffering in this heat (!) and then the veggie garden.
 I grab the one tomato that made it so far (and it does not look so good; will probably use it in a sauce) and head back to the pool.

 Even though the water is at the just-right temperature, I still inch my body into it as my skin gets accustomed to the chilliness of it.
 Hehe, my foot hits the slope and there was no more inching..a sudden slip right into the water and all is well.
 I dive under, swim to the other end and grab the float.
 Time to grab some sun.
 I float for a while and I can see all around the pool that there are things that really need to be done.
 I cannot just keep putting things off.
 I got the loppers, the big clippers and clean out one whole side of the pool which had been cut off from the overgrowth.
 Now we can walk along that side without being attacked by the branches, which may have teased us enough to lose out balance and end up in the water!
 What was nice about doing it then was that although it was 100 degrees, my body was cool from having been in the water.
 Made it totally bearable.
+Well, that made me warm enough to dive back into the water!
+While in the water, I can see dozens of dragonflies buzzing around, some look like they're fighting or possibly trying to court each other; there were 2 who were flying while hooked up.
+Pretty cool little trick!

 Then one of them lands on my toe and hangs there for a while.
 Since I was going into and out of the water, this time I decided to play with the dragonfly and stuck my finger straight up and the same dragonfly would come to it.
 I would float up and down the length of the pool while it stayed on my finger.
 It would take off when another would come too close and chase it off and then come back to my finger.
 I think I made a friend!
 While I sat by the side of the pool, it stayed on my toe the whole time.
 I think I need to name him.
 Drake....the dragonfly!